AbhijeetS33/myProject_Actitime/README.md

 # myProject_Actitime
-I have tested demo.actitime.com by using Selenium and Java.
-I have worked on two modules using testNG framework and Maven build tool.
-I have used Data Driven framework to get data from Excel file.
+This Test Automation Framework is created using Java + Selenium Web Driver + TestNG.
+Maven has been used as a build tool and for execution and dependency purpose.Data Driven framework has been used to get data from Excel file.